teaching-networks/animation-server/docs/guide/GUIDE.md

 #### Service

-To start the service call `sudo systemctl stop hm-animations-server.service`.
+To stop the service call `sudo systemctl stop hm-animations-server.service`.

-To start it call `sudo systemctl restart hm-animations-server.service`.
+To re-start it call `sudo systemctl restart hm-animations-server.service`.

 You can also see the logs of the running server by calling `journalctl -u hm-animations-server.service -b -e -f`.